-We reviewed all the other 2019 numbers in the GASB Statement No. 75 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
-We were able to confirm or reasonably replicate all of the current year numbers except one.
-Under the OPEB Expense there is a number labeled "Other" that amounts to \$1,874,899.
-However, Segal explains this to be the amount of contributions from entities that are no longer participating employers and adjusted the employer contributions accordingly.
+We reviewed all the other 2020 numbers in the GASB Statement No. 75 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
+We were able to reconcile the NOL from year to year within \$8 after adjusting for the Non-Employer contributions reported in the Assets.
+See the reconciliation in the Appendix.